 • Remove the chicken from the oven and let cool slightly.

-• *Note: If you can’t find Toasted Sesame Seeds, just toast them yourself by heating a small skillet over medium heat.
-Spread the seeds in an even layer and cook until they are lightly browned.
-Shake or stir the seeds very often to prevent burning and to promote evenly toasted seeds – approximately 4-5 minutes.
+• If you can’t find toasted sesame seeds, heat a small skillet over medium heat, spread the seeds in an even layer, and cook until they are lightly browned.
+Shake or stir the seeds to prevent burning and to promote evenly toasted seeds, approximately 4-5 minutes.
 Watch closely.

 Calories: 262kcalCarbohydrates: 19gProtein: 15gFat: 13gSaturated Fat: 3gCholesterol: 62mgSodium: 611mgPotassium: 212mgSugar: 16gVitamin A: 145IUVitamin C: 1.1mgCalcium: 44mgIron: 1mg